Jon Lindsay (musician)

-Jon Lindsay is an American recording artist.
+Jonathan Lindsay Phillips (born 1980/1) is an American recording artist.
 Lindsay made his full-length debut in 2010 with the LP Escape From Plaza-Midwood.
 In 2013, he cofounded the arts collective North Carolina Music Love Army with Caitlin Cary.

 Early life

 Lindsay is from Portland, Oregon.
 He moved to Charlotte, North Carolina in the early 1990s.
-His father is a Episcopalian minister and transferred to a church in Charlotte.
+His father is an Episcopalian minister and transferred to a church in Charlotte.
 Lindsay attended West Charlotte High School.
 He then studied English at Queens University of Charlotte, and received an MFA in fiction writing from the School of the Art Institute of Chicago.

 Music career

-After graduation, his music has been used in Haven and MTV Cribs, Employee of the Month, and various commercials.
+His music has been used in Haven and MTV Cribs, Employee of the Month, and various commercials.

 Lindsay began his career playing and singing in Benji Hughes, as well as fronting his own rock bands The Catch Fire and The Young Sons.
 Lindsay produced the debut album "Hearts Inc" for The Young Sons in 2007; the group disbanded in 2008.

-Escape From Plaza-Midwood

 Lindsay signed to Chicago-based label Chocolate Lab Records in May 2010.
 He made his solo debut with the release of his 15-song LP record Escape From Plaza-Midwood on August 17, 2010.
-The title is a reference to the Plaza-Midwood neighborhood where Lindsay lived and a failed suburb by University of North Carolina at Charlotte where he grew up.
+The title is a reference to the Plaza Midwood neighborhood where Lindsay lived and a failed suburb by University of North Carolina at Charlotte where he grew up.
 Concurrent with the album release was the 7-inch EP Coping Strategies, which features four songs from Escape From Plaza-Midwood.

 Shawn Haney for Performer wrote, "One of the best records to come out of the Southeast over the course of the decade, it’s full of life, bleeding with happiness and melancholy at the same time."
 Spencer Griffith for Indy Week wrote that the album is "a sprawling opus of pop rock splendor."
 Freeden Oeur of PopMatters gave the album an 8.

-Justin Gerber for Consequence Of Sound wrote, "It isn’t a bad album, but the lesson to be learned here is that there’s no shame in keeping it simple."